clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 ---
 title: "2023 Long Term Projects: May and June Updates"
-date: 2023-07-05T08:30:00+08:00
+date: 2023-07-06T08:30:00+08:00
-summary: Hear from the 10 developers working on long term projects and a few shorter term project updates
+summary: Hear from the 10 developers working on long term projects and a few Q1 2023 project updates
 author: Kathy Davis
 draft: true
 ---